-"My new daughter pretty much didn't recognise me.
+"My new daughter pretty much didn't recognize me.
 I was just some guy that showed up and spent some time with her before she fell asleep, and helped with household chores.
-I won't do that again." - Milton Guasti
+I won't do that again." -- Milton Guasti

 Guasti took stock of his schedule.
 Every day he bounced between his studio, hammering at AM2R and between breaths, learning how to program in C#, and helping out around the house.
 His dedication paid off when, in 2011, a friend put in a good word for him at a software development company that landed him a job.
 His career change happened in the nick of time as he was due to become a father, and needed both the stability of a steady job, as well as the cash.

-With that regular employment, though, came a great deal of extra time spent at the office, away from his home and family.
+With that steady job, though, came a great deal of extra time spent at the office, away from his home and family.
 Within a few months, he was stretched to his breaking point.
-"My new daughter pretty much didn't recognise me.
+"My new daughter pretty much didn't recognize me.
 I was just some guy that showed up and spent some time with her before she fell asleep, and helped with household chores.
 I won't do that again.
 I usually work at night, but that period was very tiresome.
 It nearly destroyed me."

 Ironically, Guasti's grueling work hours brought about relief.
 Prior to bringing on contributors, he had worked on AM2R alone.
 Every file and line of code was his jurisdiction.
 At his day job, however, he had to check code in and out for cohesion across the team.
 Observing his managers, he carried their protocols over to AM2R.
 Software tools were distributed, deadlines were set, and the team collaborated more often using Discord or Skype.

-Nintendo had first released Metroid on the Famicom Disk System on August the 6th, 1986 (the more famous NES version came out in North America a year later, with Europe not getting the game until early 1988).
-As the anniversary drew closer, Guasti was contacted by Ryan Barrett, an administrator at community hub Metroid Database.
+Nintendo had released Metroid on NES on August 6, 1986.
+As Saturday, August 6 2016 drew closer, Guasti was contacted by Ryan Barrett, an administrator at community hub Metroid Database.
 Barrett and his co-admins had been following AM2R for years and offered to host the game when it was ready for primetime.
 "We are quite used to doing this when other people release Metroid-related fan content, but I didn't expect the game to explode as much as it did," Barrett admitted.

 Metroid fans grew giddy with anticipation as the final 24 hours before AM2R's release ticked away.
 Guasti wasn't excited, he was in a panic.
 A tester contacted him 30 minutes before he planned to set the file live to inform him of a game-breaking bug.
 Scrambling, he pulled the files, squelched the bug, recompiled his code, and re-uploaded the game.